alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

 In the following figures, I show the (normalized) size of the largest connected component (LCC) as a function of the number of nodes removed.
 In each figure, pale pink represents the degree-based approach and pale blue represents the GND method[^1].
 Since Petter Holme's implementation comes with a randomness to make the output independent of the labeling of nodes, I have used average values.
-Moreover, in order to have a baseline, the black line shows the average of a random node removal approach and the shaded region represents the standard deviation.
+Moreover, in order to have a baseline, the black line shows the average of a random node removal approach and the shaded region represents a standard deviation band.
 The insets present the cumulative cost (i.e, the sum of the degrees) of removing the vertices.

-[^1]: The GND method uses a cascading approach for dismantling, meaning that measurements are updated after each deletion.
-For this reason, the same procedure was applied for the removal of the nodes with high degrees.
+[^1]: The GND method uses a cascading approach for dismantling a network, meaning that measurements are updated after each deletion.
+For this reason, the same procedure was applied for the removal of the nodes with the highest degrees.
 The alternative approach, where the nodes to be removed are obtained only once, is known as [simultaneous attack](https://www.nature.com/articles/srep37954).

 <figure>
     <img src="images/mambo.png" width="900px" height="563px" />